 What is the result of mining:

 - When computers solve the complex math problems on the Bitcoin network, they produce new Bitcoins (like a mining operation extracts gold from the ground).

 - By solving the problems, Bitcoin miners make the Bitcoin payment network trustworthy and secure by verifying its transaction information.

 - When the miners add a new block of transactions to the blockchain, part of their job is to make sure that those transactions are accurate and that the Bitcoin is not being duplicated (‘double spend’).

 Digital information can be reproduced relatively easily, so with Bitcoins, there is a risk that a spender can make a copy of their bitcoin and send it to another party while still holding onto the original.
 With hundreds of thousands of Bitcoin purchases and sales occurring on a daily basis, verifying each of those transactions can be a lot of work for the nodes.
-As compensation for their efforts, miners are awarded Bitcoin whenever they add a new block of transactions to the blockchain.
-These are called, ‘block rewards’.
-For example, in 2019, 50 Bitcoins were rewarded.
+As compensation for their efforts, miners are awarded Bitcoin whenever they add a new block of transactions to the blockchain – this is called gas.

 Mining will continue until 2140 or when the Bitcoin reaches its limit of 21 million coins.
 At that point, the miners will be rewarded with strickly gas vs. coins for the mining process – making the crypto entirely finite and more valuable over time (right now there are approx. 18 million in circulation).

 Typical Mining Problem